UniversalViewer/universalviewer/CONFIG.md

 ##### selectionEnabled
 **Type**: `boolean`
 **Default**: `true`
 Determines if selection of multiple images for download is enabled.
 Allows for user to download a selection of images.
-Selection feature is visible when in the gallery view.
+Selection feature is visible when in the gallery view.[^1]

 #### headerPanel